smtrf/s4b-project/README.md

 * Provide a GO enrichment analysis of those DEGs

 To complete these objectives, I anticipate the use of several scripts (at least one per objective) that will involve the use of external packages.

+## Box Folder

+Here is the link to the Box Folder with our data: